-The stalls sells the fragrant dish of claypot chicken rice (price depends on portion size) that comes with a generous portion of lup cheong and boneless chicken meat.
+It sells the fragrant dish of Claypot Chicken Rice (price depends on portion size) that comes with a generous portion of lup cheong and boneless chicken meat.

 Tip: You can call in advance (say 30 minutes to an hours) to place an order as it will take some time to cook the rice.

 Opening Hours: 10:30am – 2:30pm, 5pm – 8pm (Mon – Sun)

 While this dish has not been extensively featured in other guides, there is typically a steady though short queue.
 After my first plate, I have been returning regularly.